PRO SERIES GENERAL RULES

 7. Tackle: All fish must be caught on rod and reel.
 Wire lines are permitted.
 No electric reels (except kite rods & downriggers.)
 Treble hooks are permitted.

 8. Hook & Catch: Fishing with live bait is permitted in the tournament; however, live chumming is not permitted.
 Live bait teasers are not allowed.
 All teams in the tournament are prohibited from having any boats outside the tournament to live chum on their behalf.
 Frozen chum and cut bait are permitted.

-11. Check-Out: Shotgun Start at safe light (approx. 7:00 a.m.)
-Will be announced at each captains meeting. *Boats will have to pass by Committee boat and show boat # to be officially checked out.
-Check out starts at 5:30 AM and will close at 6:45 AM.
-Boats must stage until the 7:00 a.m.
+11. Check-Out: Shotgun Start at safe light (approx. 7:15 a.m.)
+Will be announced at each captains meeting. *Boats will have to pass by Committee and show boat # to be officially checked out.
+Committee will be located on the Riviera Beach Marina Floating Dock.
+Check out starts at 5:45 AM and will close at 6:45 AM.
+Boats must stage until the 7:15 a.m.
 Shotgun start has been announced.
 Teams needing a late checkout must contact the committee boat before 6:45 a.m.

 12. Landfall: Following check-out, or once fishing hours have begun, no boats will be permitted to touch land until reaching the dock for weigh-in.
 Special consideration will be given for medical conditions and special circumstances that may arise during the day of fishing.
 The committee must be notified in advance of any situation that may warrant exception to this rule.